1j01/textual-paint/README.md

 > `ModuleNotFoundError: No module named 'src'`

 - Make sure to run the program from the root directory of the repository.

+> `pip install -r requirements.txt` fails with `KeyError: '__version__'` or other errors

+- `KeyError: '__version__'` is due to an [incompatibility](https://github.com/python-pillow/Pillow/issues/8075) between Pillow 9.5.0 and Python 3.13.
+Please use Python 3.12 for now, until I can update Pillow and other dependencies for compatibility with the latest Python version.
+- A VS Code launch configuration is included to debug the installation process.
+  - This allows pausing on exceptions and setting breakpoints in pip source code and `setup.py` files.
+  - If you want to set breakpoints in package source code, or test out modifications to a `setup.py` file, since packages are extracted to temporary folders, you need to pause early and find the newest temporary folder for the package.

 ### Quality Assurance